ElinaBoman/rootme/README.md

 ## Agile Methodologies
 ### Canban board and MosCOW Prioritization
-This project has been planned with with agile methodology.
-Before any code was written, issues were created for both users and store owner.
-The issues represents fictive requirements for users and store owner.
+This project has been planned with agile methodology.
+Before any code was written, issues were created for both users and store owners.
+The issues represent fictive requirements for users and store owners.
 The requirements were then briefly described with acceptance criterias.
-This would descipe what I would need to do in order to fullfill the issue.
-The there is a section called Tasks that descibes what needs to be done in order for the issue to be accepted.
+This would describe what I would need to do in order to fulfill the issue.
+There is a section called Tasks that describes what needs to be done in order for the issue to be accepted.

-The issues were then prioritzed into categories according to MosCoW prioritization.
-I used GitHub to create structure while planing my project.
+The issues were then prioritized into categories according to MosCoW prioritization.
+I used GitHub to create structure while planning my project.
 I gave all my issues labels such as, Good to have, Must have and Nice to have.
 The Must have were required for the assessment criterias but from a users perspective.
-The Good to Have were to improve user experience but not required in the finished project.
+The Good to Have was to improve user experience but not required in the finished project.
 The Nice to have were from my own perspective of what I would like to create if there was time.
-As this projects is an MVP, not all issues were not finished, but all Must have were prioritized and completed.
+As this project is an MVP, not all issues were not finished, but all Must have were prioritized and completed.

 ### User Stories
 **Issue nr**|**Epic**|**User Stories: As a User**|**Label**|**Finished**